tlswg/tls13-spec/draft-ietf-tls-tls13.md

 receiver to instruct the record layer to immediately copy the read pending state into the read current state.
-Immediately after sending this message, the sender MUST instruct the record layer to make the write pending state the write active state.
+Immediately after sending this message, the sender MUST instruct the record layer to make the write pending state the write current state.
 (See {{connection-states}}.)
-The ChangeCipherSpec message is sent during the handshake after the security parameters have been agreed upon, but before the verifying Finished message is sent.
+The ChangeCipherSpec message is sent during the handshake after the security parameters have been agreed upon, but before the first message protected with a new CipherSpec is sent.

 Note: If a rehandshake occurs while data is flowing on a connection, the communicating parties may continue to send data using the old CipherSpec.